-The FAA Modernization and Reform Act of 2012 (FMRA) required the FAA to:
+The FAA Modernization and Reform Act of 2012 (FMRA) (PDF) required the FAA to:

 Initiate a process to work with relevant Federal agencies and national and international communities to designate permanent areas in the Arctic where small unmanned aircraft may operate 24 hours per day for research and commercial purposes and Search and Rescue (SAR) operations.
 The plan for operations in these permanent areas shall include the development of processes to facilitate the safe operation of unmanned aircraft beyond line of sight (BLOS).
 Such areas shall enable over-water flights from the surface to at least 2,000 feet in altitude, with ingress and egress routes from selected coastal launch sites.